 In addition to an identity, stationery, applications and a brand guidelines publication were created.

 I'm a fourth year graphic communication design student at the University of Cincinnati with a focus in print and motion design.
-I like design, food, and Beyoncé (among other things).
+I like design, food, novelty socks, and Beyoncé (among other things).